Registration number 1610

 History

-MARJORIE was built in 1913 by David Monroe & Sons as a ketch-rigged motor yacht, but was converted to a brig in 1938.
-Her hull is carvel built of pitch pine on oak frames, fastened with copper nails.
-She has a pointed bow with a plum straight stem and a cruiser stern.
-The current engine is an inboard four-stroke diesel, made by Vetos (Hyundai), with four cylinders.
-MARJORIE served in the First World War as a Thames River Pilot Boat, with her original Gardner paraffin engine and ketch steadying rig.
-In 1938, she was purchased by Captain R. Bell Davies VC CB DSO AFC.
-He re-rigged her and sailed her until 1939.
+After buying MARJORIE in 1938 Bell-Davies re-rigged her and sailed her until 1939.
 She was laid up in Weymouth during the Second World War after being rammed and sunk.
-MARJORIE was refitted in 1946, but a fire onboard three years later made a second re-fit and a new engine necessary.
-In 1966, she was inherited by his son Vice Admiral Sir Lancelot Bell Davies KBE and, between 1975 and 1981, she was taken to Belgium and Italy.
-In 2007 due to damage and general wear, MARJORIE was transported to Sharpness Shipyard & Drydock in Gloucestershire where she had an extensive refit lasting two years.
-She is now sails the Bristol Channel and West Country.
-Ownership remains within the Family with Lady Bell Davies, her Son and two Daughters.
+She was refitted in 1946, but a fire onboard three years later made a second re-fit and a new engine necessary.
+In 1966, she was inherited by his son, Vice Admiral Sir Lancelot Bell-Davies KBE and, between 1975 and 1981, she was taken to Belgium and Italy.
+In 2007 due to damage and general wear, MARJORIE was transported to Sharpness Shipyard and Dry Dock in Gloucestershire where she had an extensive refit lasting two years.
+She now sails the Bristol Channel and around the West Country.
+Ownership remains within the family, with Lady Bell-Davies, her son and two daughters.

 Significance